Not Guilty Pleas

 Our criminal lawyers understand that being charged with a criminal offence is incredibly stressful.
 This can place intense pressure on you and your family.
 We are ready to defend you and ensure you always informed prepared and ready for court.

-Below is general information about the process of pleading not guilty If you need representation or criminal law advice, make a website enquiry or call our free 24/7 criminal law hotline on 8815 8167.
+Below is general information about the process of making not guilty pleas.
+If you need representation or criminal law advice, make a website enquiry here or call our free 24/7 criminal law hotline on (02) 8815 8167.
+Australian Criminal Law Group are based in Sydney, Parramatta and Blacktown and represent clients from across the broader Sydney area.

 What happens if I plead not guilty to a criminal offence that is going to finish in the Local Court?